tskit-dev/tutorials/docs/wfforward.md

 # Tracking the genealogy during forward simulation

 This tutorial will cover several use cases of `tskit` for forward simulations.
-We start with a simple Wright-Fisher simulation with no selection and no recomination, and gradually increase the complexity of our examples until we are recording mutations, ancient samples, and associated meta-data.
+We start with a simple Wright-Fisher simulation with no selection and no recombination, and gradually increase the complexity of our examples until we are recording mutations, ancient samples, and associated meta-data.

 The code used here is written in Python3.
 However, the logic will apply to a simulation written in any language where `tskit` is used for simplification.